 In making a big decision, I like to look at the little things, the details, the “marrow of life,” in the words of Henry David Thoreau (my high school AP Lit teacher would be proud of that reference).
-Choosing where I would spend the next 4 years of my life, where I would sleep, eat, and study, was the biggest decision I had ever made.
+Choosing where I would spend the next four years of my life, where I would sleep, eat, and study, was the biggest decision I had ever made.
 In the beginning of my search, I, like many others, tended to focus on the big things — the quantifiable things — such as rankings, class sizes, student-faculty ratios, majors, and other stuff you can find on any admissions website.
 It wasn’t until I looked inward at those little things; the WMFO station, the Africana Center, specific pre-orientation programs, and all those dope little shops and stops in Davis Square, that my mental image of what Tufts was and is became more clear.
 These were details specific to me and my own interests — know yourself and your own.
 At the same time, these details, these little things, were not necessarily immediate decision makers, but crucial tie breakers between tough choices.
 My biggest advice would be to go find your own tiebreakers.

-Beky Stiles '12, Assistant Director of Admissions
+Beky Stiles '12, Associate Director of Admissions

 Yay!
 You got into college!
 Take a victory lap, treat yourself to your favorite thing (a new book, marathon-ing Stranger Things with your friends, testing out that new Arduino…you do you!), and breathe.
 As you start to think about where you can see yourself in college, remember that a college isn’t just a random assortment of buildings with a big name that your great aunt in Enid, Oklahoma, will recognize; a college is a community of people (please excuse me for stating the obvious).
 My point is, you should think about what community you want to impact over the next few years, and what type of people you want impacting your own view of the world.
 So if you get to visit the campuses as you’re making your decision, talk to current students!
 Chat with your future classmates!
 I promise it’s not weird to sit down with a random group of people in the dining hall.
 And if you can’t make it to campus, your admissions officer can put you in contact with a student who has similar interests to you.
 We want to help you find your home and your people.